JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 ## Solution

--- overview of steps to take --
+So, how can this be solved properly?

-### Part 1: Making an account
+### Part 1: Preparing your details

 #### Setting up a company